Romain FARGIER

 • PhD Political Science, University of Montpellier, CEPEL

-• Master’s Degree in Information and Communication Technology, University of Montpellier
+• Master's Degree (Year 2) in Information and Communication Technology, University of Montpellier

-• “Far-right YouTubers: The New Political Professionals,” ICCA Campus Condorcet, 20 Years of Video Production, October 17, 2024.
+• “Far-Right YouTubers: The New Political Professionals,” ICCA Campus Condorcet, 20 Years of Video Production, October 17, 2024.

 • “Costs and Compensation for Political YouTubers,” AFSP Conference, Grenoble, July 5, 2024.